uf-mil/mil/Home.md

 **Let's go eat food and talk about how cool robots are.**

 Peruse the repository, check out some code.
-This wiki is your master guide for both those things
+This [wiki](https://github.com/uf-mil/Navigator/wiki) is your master guide for both those things.

 ###If you have any questions about anything don't hesitate to contact Zach!